sanalmgr/Hybrid_ROI_Detection_Model/README.md

 ```
 Input: .mp4 video

-Output: .npz file (and/or Frames with bounding boxes if save_maps = True)
+Output: .npz file (and/or Frames with bounding boxes if "save_maps = True")

 Main script: main.py
 ```